dtran44/README-Generator/README.md

 - [Questions](#questions)

 ## Installation
-ddd
+N/A

 ## Usage
-ddd
+to install inquirer

 ## License
 This project is licensed under the MIT license.

 ## Contributing
-dddd
+Guidelines are on Github

 ## Tests
-ddd
+N/A

 ## Questions
-For questions about this project, please reach out to [dddd](https://github.com/dddd) or email at ddd.
+For questions about this project, please reach out to [dtran44](https://github.com/dtran44) or email at diana.tran44@gmail.com.